-At the tender age of 8, Zangba and his older sister Wade (pronounced like Sade) left Liberia and migrated to Jamaica, a rough and tough neighborhood in Queens, New York.
+At the tender age of eight, Zangba and his older sister Wade (pronounced like Sade) left Liberia and migrated to Jamaica, a rough and tough neighborhood in Queens, New York.
 They moved in with their mother in a studio apartment, a block away from the Coliseum Mall.
 They lived next door to the legendary Shirt Kings, who were known for airbrushing custom designs on t-shirts and sweaters for artists such as LL Cool J, Jam Master Jay, Audio Two, and Just Ice to name a few.

 Video Game Era

-At that time, video games were in.
-Zangba had almost every in-style video game consoles such as Nintendo, Atari, ColecoVision, and Sega Genesis.
-But for this true video-game junkie, Zangba played a lot of arcade games on upright video game machines inside the 165th street bus terminal, where Zangba unexpectedly walked into LL Cool J’s video shoot, where the legendary emcee had his muscular arms around two female models.
+During that time, video games were in, and Zangba had almost every in-style video game consoles like Nintendo, Atari, ColecoVision, and Sega Genesis.
+But for this true video-game junkie, Zangba played a lot of arcade games on upright video game machines inside a pizza shop located in the 165th street bus terminal, where Zangba unexpectedly walked into LL Cool J’s video shoot one day, when the legendary emcee had his muscular arms around two female models.

 Yo’ MTV Raps Era

 Zangba adjusted well to his new concrete environment and became good friends with juveniles from South-side Jamaica, Queens.
-One comrade, in particular, Sal Brown, showed Zangba the ropes of how things worked in the streets, and Zangba abided by these rules.
+One comrade, in particular, Sal Brown, showed Zangba the ropes of how things worked in the streets, and Zangba abided by those rules.
 Years later, the streets gave Zangba his nickname, Bam Stays Jiggie, which eventually got reduced to Bam Jiggie.

-During that time, Zangba met Large Professor and ended up recording a demo in Large’s basement.
+Years later, Zangba met Large Professor and ended up recording a demo in Large’s basement.
 Large took a special liking to Zangba’s lyrical ability, and it showed.
 He took the young wordsmith to a professional studio to record a verse on “Straight Rhymes”, a song Large wanted to use on his “First Class” album featuring Nas, Busta Rhymes, and Q-Tip.
 The song came out dope, but unfortunately, it didn’t make the cut.
-Zangba felt down, knowing a placement like that would’ve put him in the hip-hop spotlight.
+Zangba felt down, knowing a placement like that would’ve surely put him in the hip-hop spotlight.
 But he didn’t give up.

 Do Right Do Good